awillig/dcp-vardis/spec-v1.0/dcp-issues.md

   updates), to avoid having the entire neighbourhood responding.

-- Introduce separate information element types for variables with fixed length (only included in their creation record).
-For such fixed-length variables the IE header does not need to include length information, but if a node receives such a fixed-length IE for a variable it does not yet know about, the remainder of the packet may become unparse-able.
+- Introduce separate information element types for variables with fixed length or of well-known and pre-defined type (only included / specified in their creation record).
+For such fixed-length variables the IE header does not need to include length information, but if a node receives such a fixed-length IE for a variable it does not yet know about (in particular: for which it does not yet have type/length information), the remainder of the packet may become unparse-able.

 - Include a mechanism that allows a node not to include recent updates when it has overheard them often enough (the update will still be